 There’s no group in my area, how can I set one up?

 Speak to your local volunteer development officer, who can come to meet you and anyone else interested in establishing a new group.
 Find your local Development & Outreach team here.
-You can download an insurance form for a new group here.

 Can anyone join?